Upcoming events

 Session 1A: Material Culture and Social Life

-Isabelle Stone – Collecting Shells at a Cost: Johan Nieuhof’s Account of the Pearl and Chank Shell Fishery at Toothukudi, 1664-1665.
+Isabelle Stone – Collecting Shells at a Cost: Johan Nieuhof’s Account of the Pearl Fishery at Toothukudi, 1664-1665.

 Nikhil Bellarykar – Maratha overseas trade in the 17th century– tracing the ship Shambhu Prasad through the VOC archives.